makehackvoid/makehackvoid.com/meetings.md

 Committee Meetings
 ================

 The committee meets when needed to deal with administration of MakeHackVoid.
 Committee meetings appear in the [community calendar](/#calendar).
-If you're interested in committee business, you can check out the [committee mailing list](/contacts#committee-mailing-list) or speak to any of the [committee members](/contacts#committee).
+If you're interested in committee business, you can check out the [committee section](http://forum.makehackvoid.com/category/committee) of the forum or speak to any of the [committee members](/contacts#committee_members).

 [![Maker Meetup](http://farm6.static.flickr.com/5176/5407526116_98a71fb512_m.jpg "Maker Meetup, by angusgr")](http://farm6.static.flickr.com/5176/5407526116_98a71fb512_b.jpg)